Defence and Security Industrial Strategy (DSIS) Review

 A copy of this review is available on request but initial details on RISC’s policy priorities are available below.

 Following its ‘stocktake’ of engagement, RISC has been engaged in a joint programme of work with the Joint Security and Resilience Centre (JSaRC) on the security procurement landscape.
-In particular, RISC and JSaRC are working together, in partnership with the Crown Commercial Service, to ensure that security industry SMEs have full awareness of existing guidance on accessing public procurement and to help make sure security industry SMEs are best positioned to be successful in their tenders.
+RISC and JSaRC are working together, in partnership with the Crown Commercial Service and Home Office Commercial, to ensure that security industry SMEs have full awareness of existing guidance on accessing public procurement and to help make sure security industry SMEs are best positioned to be successful in their tenders.

-RISC has been working closely with the Department for International Trade’s Defence and Security Organisation (DIT DSO) on the forthcoming new UK Security Export Strategy and UKDSE’s Bounce Back Plan, following the signing of a Collaborative Agreement with the Secretary of State for International Trade at Security and Policing 2019 to formalise this partnership.
-This work is now being taken forward by its new RISC International working group, which is composed of the RISC’s founding members, DIT DSO, and a wider network of partners.
+RISC has worked closely with the Department for International Trade’s UK Defence and Security Exports (UKDSE) to deliver key objectives from the UK Security Export Strategy and UKDSE’s Bounce Back Plan, following the signing of a Collaborative Agreement with the Secretary of State for International Trade at Security and Policing 2019.
+This work is taken forward by the RISC International working group, which is composed of the RISC’s founding members, UKDSE, and a wider network of partners.

 Innovation and Skills